ralyodio/node-startup/README.md

 node-startup
 ============

-Startup script for debian-based linux for running node app when rebooting.
+Startup script for debian-based linux for running node app when rebooting from /etc/init.d

 Installation
 ----